mattermost/docs/source/process/feature-release.md

     - Begin running all Selenium IDE tests
     - At end of day, post reminders about release testing in Release Discussion and Announcements channels, DM any team members who have zero test cells marked Done
 4. Dev Ops:
-    - Cherry pick bug fixes to the release branch, unless completed by devs
+    - Cherry-pick bug fixes to the release branch, unless completed by devs
-    - Run daily automated upgrade tests to avoid catching upgrade bugs late
+    - Run daily automated upgrade tests to catch upgrade bugs
     - Cut new RCs after verifying with QA Release Manager (approved fixes should be merged)
-    - Check CI servers running on release branch
+    - Check CI servers are running on the release branch
 5. Marketing:
     - Finish draft of blog post for mattermost.com and all art work (screenshots, GIFs and twitter banners) used for the blog post
         - Upgrade should be recommended if there are security fixes in this version, with a note thanking the security researcher